krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/README.md

 * utils and helper folders contain modules for app.py

 ## Results
-For the first task of image classification, we tried Transfer learning using popular CNN models like VGG19, ResNet, and EfficientNet as well as Vision models as Vision Transformer.
+For the first task of image classification, we tried Transfer learning using popular CNN models like VGG19, ResNet, and EfficientNet as well as Transformer models like Vision Transformer.
 Using average recall of Benign and Malignant tumors, we found EfficientNet to be the best-performing one on the test set.
+Transformer models are known to require more data to beat SOTA models.
 The models were implemented in tf-keras with callbacks implemented for overtraining.
 The following table gives the gist of the performance.

 | model           |   Precision_Normal |   Precision_Benign |   Precision_Malignant |   Recall_Normal |   Recall_Benign |   Recall_Malignant |   Recall_BM |